nhatha.me

 Fluid dynamics is simulated and directly affects on the body of aircraft.
 Take a single engine general aviation (GA) Cirrus SR22 when taking off for example, the propeller rotation generating thrust pushing the aircraft forward will also create a spiral air flow affecting on the vertical stabilizer, causing the aircraft heading slightly point off the course.
 This effect varies on different single engine GAs and requires different adjustments from pilot.
 Another example is when an aircraft is flying, vortex, the air flow circulating a centerline is formed at the wingtip.
 Pilot is aware of this to maintain a safe distance from any aircraft flying ahead to avoid unstable flight.
 In aviation, this phenomenon is known as wake turbulence and there are procedures in place for this specific type of turbulence, especially during take off and landing in a busy traffic.

-Aircraft design is influenced by birds and may also be inspired by ancient marine reptiles.
-Both the sky and ocean are fluid environments that share similar properties, such as pressure and flow.
-Some creatures like Plesiosaurs underwent the evolution of aquatic adaptations to shape their bodies for drag reduction and lift generation, enhancing travel efficiency.
+Ocean has been the environment for many organisms including ancient marine reptiles.
+Some creatures like Plesiosaurs underwent the evolution of aquatic adaptations to shape their bodies for drag reduction and lift generation to enhance travel efficiency.

 The Airbus Beluga is a freighter aircraft designed primarily for transporting large aircraft components.
 From its interior, I can see the cockpit of the ST is very similar to that of an A300 while the XL is like an A330.
 Boeing has a comparable aircraft, the Dreamlifter, whose exterior looks a bit weird as it is a modified version of the B747-400.
 It is always very exciting to learn to fly a modern aircraft as there are many advanced technologies emulated in a nearly real-world flight simulation.